sbd-ok/among_us_taskmaster/README.md

 The code is divided into 3 files, the detector, the performer and the main file.

 The detector is obviously going to actually detect which task should it should perform.
-For this, it matches the pixel value of 1-3 hardcoded pixel locations until it recognizes the task.
+For this, it matches the color value of 1-3 hardcoded pixel locations until it recognizes the task.
 It is not recommended to run the program outside of among us because it can rarely give false positives and may move your mouse around uncontrollably.

 The performer is the file that performs the task itself.
 Every task has a different code some simple (like download/upload) and some complex (like clean vent).